La Grande Galerie de l'Évolution

 The centerpiece for the museum is a sort of Noah's-Ark-like procession of taxidermied animals winding their way through the middle of the building, while the outer edge of the museum's four floors are lined with other smaller exhibits, many of which are quirky and fascinating.
-Perhaps the most dramatic is the stuffed elephant wearing a typical Indian howdah on top... with a snarling stuffed tiger clawing its way to the top or as I referred to it in my original blog post about it a while back, "a typical carjacking in India."
+Perhaps the most dramatic is the stuffed elephant wearing a typical Indian howdah on top... with a snarling stuffed tiger clawing its way to the top.
 There's also a small and really neat exhibit on taxidermy itself, involving several dead leopards displayed in a row in various stages of the process.
 So much neat, old stuff packed into one fantastic building.

 Related junk from Cool Stuff in Paris:

 Pest control shop with a window full of dead rats.The Wolves of Paris